Home School Link Worker

 - Offering support in school meetings

-- Liaising with outside agencies such as the School Nurse, CAHMS, Health Visitors, GPs etc.
+- Liaising with outside agencies such as the School Nurse, CAMHS, Health Visitors, GPs etc.

 - Help with completing forms and documentation for benefit applications etc.